 Bess Coward – Long time land owner and cattle rancher in East Orange County.

-Orville Rhodes Davis – Science teacher, football coach, high-school principal and Superintendent of Orange County Public Schools: a Leader in Education.
+Orville Rhoads Davis – Science teacher, football coach, high-school principal and Superintendent of Orange County Public School: A Leader in Education.

 Katie Bell Demps – “Oldest woman in Zellwood, Florida.”

 Rev. Dr. Marshall C. Dendy and wife, Nan – Former senior pastor of the First Presbyterian Church of Orlando from June 1, 1942 to December 1952.